 Design, Human Desire, and the Internet of Things

-David Rose is a major speaker on The Internet of Things—the concept where everyday items become “enchanted objects,” able to anticipate our needs, talk with each other, and make life simpler.
+David Rose is the speaker on The Internet of Things—the concept where everyday items become “enchanted objects,” able to anticipate our needs, talk with each other, and make life simpler.
 “In the scrum of talking heads wrestling to gain control of the narrative behind the Internet of Things,” The New York Times writes, “Rose is an engaging, plain-spoken guide.”

-Rose is an instructor and researcher at the MIT Media Lab, and the author of the preeminent book on the Internet of Things, Enchanted Objects: Design, Human Desire, and the Internet of Things.
+Rose is the former CityScience researcher at the MIT Media Lab, and the author of the preeminent book on the Internet of Things, Enchanted Objects: Design, Human Desire, and the Internet of Things.
 “The history of computers has mostly been about efficiency,” Rose told The New York Times in a major three-page feature.
 “I think one of the things that's changing is that enchanted objects can be about adding emotion and magic to the fabric of our everyday lives and experiences.”
 He continues: “Our devices can be a lot simpler, and our interactions to them can be a lot simpler … These are ordinary things that have extraordinary capabilities.”

 “His storytelling is intellectually rich, laced with history and never pedantic.
 Enchanted Objects is a truly enlightening read.”— Nicholas Negroponte

-A serial entrepreneur, Rose is the CEO at Ditto Labs, and was founder and CEO at Vitality, a company that reinvented medication packaging that is now distributed by CVS and Walgreens.
+A serial entrepreneur, Rose served as the CEO at Ditto Labs, and was founder and CEO at Vitality, a company that reinvented medication packaging that is now distributed by CVS and Walgreens.
 He also founded Ambient Devices, which embedded internet information in objects such as lamps, mirrors, and umbrellas.
 He holds patents for photo sharing, interactive TV, ambient information displays, and medical devices.
 His work has been featured at the MoMA, and covered in Wired, The Economist, and The Colbert Report.

 For the first time, algorithms are flourishing where humans once ruled.
 We see the signs every day: conversational bots from Amazon and Google; driverless cars from Tesla and Apple; Facebook-powered “shopbots” from Macy’s.
 Even the home is under siege—interfaces like Amazon’s Echo and Google Home flood our living rooms with robotic chatter.
 And a recent study estimates that by 2020, we’ll have more conversations with bots than our spouses.